What to Do When Someone Dies: Complete UK Step-by-Step Checklist (2026)

 Looking after yourself

-While you are dealing with all these practical tasks, do not forget to look after yourself.
+While you are working through all these practical tasks, try not to lose sight of yourself.
 Grief is physically exhausting.
 It can affect your sleep, appetite, concentration, and immune system.
-Try to eat regularly, rest when you can, and accept help when it is offered.
+Eat when you can, rest when you can, and accept help when it is offered.
 You do not have to be strong for everyone else.

 If you are finding it hard to cope, please reach out.
 You deserve support.